slimgroup/JUDI4Flux.jl/README.md

 ## JUDI4Flux: Seismic modeling for deep learning

 JUDI4Flux enables compositions of seismic modeling operators with (convolutional) neural networks.
 JUDI4Flux is an extension of [JUDI](https://github.com/slimgroup/JUDI.jl), a framework for seismic modeling and inversion with automatic code generation and performance optimization based on [Devito](https://www.devitoproject.org/).
 JUDI4Flux integrates JUDI's linear and non-linear modeling operators into the [Flux](https://github.com/FluxML/Flux.jl) deep learning library, thus allowing the implementation of *physics-driven* neural networks.
-For backpropagation, JUDI4Flux calls JUDI's adjoint PDE solvers, thus making it possible to backpropagate effieciently through single or multiple PDE layers and scale to large problem sizes.
+For backpropagation, JUDI4Flux calls JUDI's adjoint PDE solvers, thus making it possible to backpropagate efficiently through single or multiple PDE layers and scale to large problem sizes.

 **Features:**